Vinnie Pasquantino Player Props: Royals vs. Cardinals

-Vinnie Pasquantino -- .195 average over his past 10 games -- will be in action for the Kansas City Royals against the St. Louis Cardinals, with Adam Wainwright on the hill, on May 29 at 2:15 PM ET.
+Vinnie Pasquantino -- with an on-base percentage of .273 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the St. Louis Cardinals, with Miles Mikolas on the hill, on May 30 at 7:45 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Nationals.
+In his last game, he had three hits (going 3-for-5 with a double and two RBI) against the Cardinals.

 Vinnie Pasquantino Game Info & Props vs. the Cardinals